WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ### Parameters

-A map from event type to reporting url, where the event type corresponds to the event type in reportEvent.
-Event type enables the worklets (for buyer, seller or component seller) to register distinct beacon URLs for different event types.
-The reporting url is the url to which a beacon will be sent by the browser on receiving events from the fenced frame via reportEvent.
-The worklet can add the buyerEventId/sellerEventId or any other relevant information as query parameters to this url.
+A map from event type to reporting url, where the event type corresponds to the value of reportEvent.
+The event type enables worklets (for buyer, seller, or component seller) to register distinct beacon URLs for different event types.
+The reporting url is the location where a beacon is sent once the fenced frame delivers an event via reportEvent.

+Worklets can add the buyerEventId, sellerEventId, or any other relevant information as query parameters to this url.

 ### Example